-And Josh Milton, 22, is also demonstrating that he is aiming for the top by toughing it out and achieving great results on the AEGON British Tour.
+And Josh Milton of South Wales is also demonstrating that he is aiming for the top by toughing it out and achieving great results on the AEGON British Tour.
 Milton is currently a full time professional player based at the National Tennis Centre, Roehampton.
 He is a talented Welshman with British Tour titles already to his name.

 Joshua recollects his Road To Wimbledon journey “I remember very well my participation at the national finals back in 2003.
 It was a unique event coming through my club and county finals, I remember the thrill of playing on the grass at Wimbledon.”

 Milton continues, “In those days I was never sure I was going to be a professional player but I suppose the signs were there that I would eventually lean towards that.
 I really enjoy my time at the National Tennis Centre as a full time professional player trying to make it on the men’s circuit.
 It is tough as there are so many good players out there, but I am very committed.
 I wish this years competitors the best of luck at Wimbledon for the event.”

 The 2013 HSBC Road To Wimbledon National Finals will be held at The All England Club from the 12-17 August hoping to continue to inspire the next generations of tennis stars with a memorable Wimbledon experience in the year that Andy Murray won Wimbledon.